Fraunhofer-SCAI/ScaiIlp/readme.md

         |                       The external solver writes the result (in form of ILPSolutionData)
         |                       back to the shared memory.
         |                       The solution getter methods of ILPSolverStub simply query ILPSolutionData.
         |
+        |-> ILPSolverHighs:     Final.
+To use HiGHS.
+        |                       Implements the solver specific methods for the HiGHS solver.
+        |
         |-> ILPSolverSCIP:      Final.
 To use SCIP.
         |                       Implements the solver specific methods for the SCIP solver.